braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/field_level_encryption.md

 ## Step 1: Connect your AWS KMS keys

+In the Braze dashboard, go to **Data Settings** > **Field-Level Encryption**.
 For your AWS KMS settings, enter the following:

 - Access key ID
 - Secret access key
 - HMAC key ID (this cannot be updated after saving)

-## Step 2: Select your encryption fields
+## Step 2: Select your encrypted fields

 Next, select **Email address** to encrypt the field.

-When encryption is enabled for a field, it can’t be reverted to a decrypted field.
+When encryption is turned on for a field, it can’t be reverted to a decrypted field.
 This means encryption is a permanent setting.
 When setting up encryption for email address, confirm that no users have email addresses in the workspace.
-This makes sure that no plaintext email addresses are stored in Braze when enabling the feature for the workspace.
+This makes sure that no plaintext email addresses are stored in Braze when turning on the feature for the workspace.

 ![]({% image_buster /assets/img/field_level_encryption.png %})

 ## Step 3: Import and update users

-When identifier field-level encryption is enabled, you must hash and encrypt the email address before adding to Braze.
+When identifier field-level encryption is turned on, you must hash and encrypt the email address before adding to Braze.
 Be sure to downcase the email address before hashing it.
 See [user attributes object](#user-attributes-object) for more details.

 When updating email address in Braze, you should use the hashed email value wherever `email` is included.
 This includes: